GodotVR/godot_openxr/README.md

 ## Versions

-Requires Godot 3.4, does not (yet) work with Godot 4.
+Requires Godot 4.x, you'll need to build this from master.

 See [Branches, Tags and versions](https://github.com/GodotVR/godot_openxr/issues/81) for more info on stable and development branches in this repository.